hoangsonww/The-MovieVerse-Database/.github/README.md

     ```bash
     npm start
     ```
+   This will start the deployment server, including the frontend, so you can start developing and testing your changes right away.
+If you make any changes, be sure to reload the web page to see the updates.
 9. **If you would also like to develop the mobile app versions:** Visit the mobile app directory and install the dependencies (if any):
     ```bash
     cd MovieVerse-Mobile